youurt/short_answ_bot/README.md

 ## BERT

 Then the script uses the summary of that wikipedia article and takes the first 512 Tokens of the text.
-With a pretrained&finetuned BERT model it generates the answer from the wikipedia passage.
+With a pretrained & finetuned BERT model it generates the answer from the wikipedia passage.

 ```python
 model = AutoModelForQuestionAnswering.from_pretrained(